soundcloud/delect/README.md

+⚠️ **Delect has been retired!**

+After 2+ years of service it'd time to retire Delect.
+We won’t be developing the plugin further and we won’t provide support but you’re welcome to keep using Delect if it works for you ✌️

 # Delect - The Gradle Plugin for Dagger Reflect

 Delect automatically substitutes Dagger for Dagger Reflect for faster local builds.